alpha9898/chatbot_app/README.md

 - **Nutrition Advice**: Learn about dietary recommendations and nutritional information
 - **User-friendly Interface**: Clean chat interface with message bubbles and loading indicators
 - **Category Selection**: Switch between medical and fitness focus as needed
+- **Dark Mode Support**: Toggle between light and dark themes for comfortable use day or night

 ## Setup